-Why Is Middle School Hard for Introverts?
-3 Ways to Empower Them
+Why Middle School Is Hell for Introverts and Ways to Prevent It

 Once a week I volunteer at my son's middle school and all those old feelings of dread and discomfort come flooding back.
 I hated middle school when I was a kid and if I were to attend today, with all the wisdom and experience I've gained in the 40 years since, I'd still despise it just as much.
 That's because I'm an introvert and middle schools don't treat introverts well.